Bridging the Novice-Expert Gap via Models of Decision-Making: A Case Study on Remediating Math Mistakes: The Method for Expert-Guided Decision-Making

-Identifying the student's errors is prerequisite to successful remediation \cite{easley1975teaching,bamberger2010math}. \taska{} involves teachers to infer the most likely cause of mistake from context.
-Prior research---particularly in math teacher education---has often focused on topic-specific categories of misconceptions, such as \citet{bamberger2010math}.
-Our approach intends to support tutors who are not necessarily content experts, therefore we instead define ``error'' as a student's degree of understanding; this definition aligns with literature on the hierarchical design of mathematics curricula \citep{gagne1962acquisition,gagne1968presidential,white1973research,resnick1973task} and psychometrics, including constructs like the Zone of Proximal Development and item-response theory which have continuous scales of mastery and use student responses to update the inferred level of student understanding \citep{glaser1970measurement,vygotsky1978mind,wertsch1985vygotsky, embretson2013item}.
+Identifying the student's error is prerequisite to successful remediation \cite{easley1975teaching,bamberger2010math}.
+Our approach intends to support novices who are not necessarily content experts.
+Therefore we define ``error'' as a student's degree of understanding, which aligns with literature on math curriculum design and psychometrics that maintain continuous scales of student understanding \citep{gagne1962acquisition,gagne1968presidential,white1973research,resnick1973task,glaser1970measurement,vygotsky1978mind,wertsch1985vygotsky, embretson2013item}.
 As such, our error categories are topic-agnostic descriptions of a student's understanding, and complement the topic-agnostic strategies in \taskb{}.
+The categories are: \guessLabel{}: The student does not seem to understand or guessed the answer; \misinterpretLabel{}: The student misinterpreted the question; \carelessLabel{}: The student made a careless mistake; \rightIdeaLabel{}: The student has the right idea, but is not quite there\footnote{This category is different from \carelessLabel{} in that students with \rightIdeaLabel{} errors have difficulty in applying the concept correctly, whereas students with \carelessLabel{} apply the concept correctly but make a minor numerical mistake. }; \impreciseLabel{}: The student's answer is not precise enough or the tutor is being too picky about the form of the student's answer; \notSureLabel{}: Not sure, but I'm going to try to diagnose the student (used sparingly); \naLabel{}: None of the above (used sparingly).